-It is without question that the cannabis industry in general, especially cannabidiol (CBD), is headed toward becoming one of the largest exporters in the world.
-An increased interest in the plant and its CBD content accompanied by new regulatory standards such as GACP and GMP is happening all over the world.
+It is without question that the cannabis industry in general, especially cannabidiol (CBD), is headed toward becoming one of the larger new industries in the modern world.
+An increased interest in the plant and its CBD content accompanied by new regulatory standards such as GACP and GMP is happening across the globe and is growing exponentially.

 Hemp based products

 As we have witnessed throughout history, hemp can be cultivated for different purposes.
-Industrially, mainly for the fiber and the seeds, medically for its CBD content and therapeutic potential and recreationally.
+Industrially, mainly for the fiber and the seeds, medically for its CBD content and therapeutic potential and also recreationally.
 High CBD strains, now legal in most of Europe, are smoked, vaped or used as CBD flowers for its soothing properties.
-They are enjoyed for their good taste due to its terpenes profile and advanced cultivation techniques.
+They are enjoyed for their pleasant taste and aroma thanks to wide terpene profiles and advanced cultivation techniques.

-Hemp CBD buds and products, just like other cannabis based products should meet all safety and quality criteria such as CBD content, microbial level, heavy metals, residual solvents, and pesticides.
-Therefore they should all be controlled and tested, through the entire process, from seed to sale.
+Hemp CBD buds and products, just like other cannabis-based products, should meet all safety and quality criteria such as CBD content, microbial level, heavy metals, residual solvents, and pesticides.
+Therefore they should all be controlled and tested, through the entire process, from seed to shelf.

 Hydroponic cultivation technology for Hemp

-Hydroponic growing systems have been used in traditional agriculture such as lettuce for many years.
+Hydroponic growing systems have been used in traditional agriculture such as growing lettuce for many years.
 In the cannabis world, the Hydroponic technique is more common in cannabis plant growing and less for Hemp.
 As of now, there are very few examples of CBD strains cultivation using the hydroponic system in the world.
 There is no real difference in cultivating high CBD strains than cultivating other strains.
-In the future, we will see more cultivating going in that direction.

 The hydroponic method of growing originated with recreational cannabis and was primarily used to increase the THC level in the plant and give the flowers a better appearance.
 The purpose was to create a stronger plant in order to be smoked or have its contents extracted.